Living Britain

-Living Britain is a six-part nature documentary series, made by the BBC Natural History Unit, transmitted from October to December 1999.
+Living Britain is a six-part nature documentary series, made by the BBC Studios Natural History Unit, transmitted from 31 October to 5 December 1999.
 It was narrated by Samuel West and produced by Peter Crawford.
 It examines British wildlife over the course of one year.
 Each of the programmes takes place in a different time of year.

 Episodes

 1. "Deepest Winter" (31 October 1999)

 Looks at Britain in the grip of winter featuring Eurasian otters, eagles, waders, swans, squirrels, red foxes, toads and deer.

 2. "Spring" (7 November 1999)

 Follows the arrival of spring as it moves north featuring barn swallow, newt, eel, polecat, red kite and wildflowers.

 3. "Early Summer" (14 November 1999)

 Follows the changing seasons with the arrival of early summer featuring may-flies, moles, northern gannets and phalaropes.

 4. "High Summer" (21 November 1999)

 Midsummer is a busy time for insects, grouse & merlins rear their young & basking sharks visit our shores.